 In the last blog, I was astonished to find one sentence deep in a paragraph where Riley was writing about a trip with his brother, Floyd (who I met and interviewed in New York in 1992).
-Dad admits in this one lone sentence that he went on a hike to Columbia, North Carolina, and "arranged to pick up some money by a telegraph ruse."
+Dad admits that he went on a hike to Columbia, North Carolina, and "arranged to pick up some money by a telegraph ruse."

 This is a first for me.
-I've never seen it spelled out in my father's own words, that he conned someone.
-The memoir Dad gave to me based on these notes did not include criminal activity, of course.
-I guess he had to be honest somewhere, and he was honest on these pages that were locked away in Ted Ensslin's storage shed for ten long years.
-I'm beginning to believe he gave the boxes to Ted so I'd never read his journal, but I have that strange quality some folks have where I have to know the truth, even if it's difficult, and even if a the end of the day, it's none of my business.
+I'd never heard my father admit that he conned someone.
+I guess he had to be honest somewhere, and he was keeping track of what really went on in these pages, locked away in Ted Ensslin's storage shed for ten long years.
+I'm beginning to believe he gave the boxes to Ted so that I'd never read it, but I have that strange quality some folks have where I have to know the truth, even if it's difficult.
+Even if, at the end of the day, it's none of my business.

 At age 16 or 17, he met Alma Anderson in Columbia, South Carolina.
 They married, but they were often apart.
 Riley even went to live in a transient camp on an island in Mobile Bay, then off to California without Alma.
 Riley's own father, Zedoc, wouldn't loan him money, and Alma's dad, who lived in Albemarle, North Carolina, didn't want Riley around anymore.

 When I was a little girl, Dad told me about Alma.
 He announced, out of the blue, that his first wife committed suicide.
 Over the years I asked him about her.
 "Why did she do it?"
 I asked, even being so bold as to add, "was it because of you?"
 That last question seemed to shake Riley up.
 "No. No, of course not!
 She was involved with a cousin of mine by then."